ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

 - _"[The organizers] “...did a *great* job creating a welcoming environment and helping normalize that non-coding work, like documentation, is a valuable part of software development."_
 - _"Hearing what other people were working on.
 Being able to ask questions.
 A sense of community."_

-> It was nice to be accountable and have friends around...

-> Have some feedback from like minded technical people

-> [The organizers] “...did a *great* job creating a welcoming environment and helping normalize that non-coding work, like documentation, is a valuable part of software development.

-> Hearing what other people were working on.
-Being able to ask questions.
-A sense of community.

 Come join us!